11′09″01 September 11: "India"

-A Pakistani woman has not heard from her son Salman since the day of the attacks on the Twin Towers.
-CIA and FBI repeatedly question her, since they believe the young man, of Muslim faith, could be linked to the attacks.
-In particular, they ask many questions about why he did not show up for work that day and why, despite having decided to pursue a medical career and leave the police academy, he still held the latter's card.
+Nair chose a true story for her narrative film, that of a 23-year-old research assistant from the Bayside, Queens, neighbourhood, Mohammad Salman Hamdani.
+His parents at first thought that he was one of around 1,000 Muslims detained for security reasons after the attack.
+The New York Post published a photograph of him, implying that he was guilty of collaboration and treason.
+His family, including his mother, Talat Hamdani protested to their congressman, and even to President Bush.
+Six months later, Salman's remains were found at the site of the ruins.
+It emerged that he had rushed to save lives, and was finally given the hero's burial he deserved.

-While the woman does not resign herself to the disappearance of her son, the media begin to report the news of her involvement in the attack, which does nothing but exacerbate the isolation in which the woman and the family have fallen.
+In the film, CIA and FBI repeatedly question Salman's mother, since they believe he could be linked to the attacks.
+In particular, they ask many questions about why he did not show up for work that day and why, despite having decided to pursue a medical career and leave the police academy, he still held the police academy card.
+While she does not resign herself to the disappearance of her son, the media begin to report the news of her involvement in the attack, which does nothing but exacerbate the isolation in which the woman and the family have fallen.
 Only after six months, the boy's remains are identified among those found among the rubble and the truth is re-established: it turns out that the young man died while he was helping at the site of the attacks.
 During the funeral, the mother denounces the climate of suspicion that has been created against her family and against the Muslim community in the United States.